anshlabs716/anshlabs716/README.md

 * 🔒 Use privacy-friendly software where it makes sense
 * 🌎 Prefer FOSS when there's a good option
-* 🧩 Use non-FOSS software when it genuinely works better
+* 🧩 Use non-FOSS software when it genuinely works better for the job
 * 🚫 Reduce unnecessary tracking
-* 🛡️ Protect important data
+* 🛡️ Keep important data protected
 * ⚖️ Balance privacy with convenience
 * 🧠 Understand what software is actually doing
 * 🛠️ Keep control over my devices